-The Cosmic Fragments
+The Cosmic Fragments (Work in Progress)

 In this series, the use of milling and laser engraving technology becomes the primary mode of creative practice and embraces the vanguard of technological proficiency.
 No longer bound by restrictions placed upon certain production parameters, here the Subtractive Manufacturing Method becomes the core modus operandi.
 This process creates images on the material and, to do so, the laser creates high heat that vaporise the matter, thus exposing cavities that form the final image.
 As the material is removed with each pulse of the laser, the depth of the marks is controlled by the number of times the laser beam is passing on the material.